7imon7ays/DearS3/README.md

 **Installation**

 Run `gem install dears3` from the command line.
-Only works on *NIX systems.
+Only works on *NIX systems for now.

 **AWS Credentials**